 - jewelry and textiles

 A juried competition will take place, with awards in 13 categories including the coveted Jackie Autry Purchase Award, which honors a single artwork designated each year for purchase by the Autry for inclusion in its permanent collections.

 The acclaimed Auntie’s Fry Bread will be cooking up their must-try, light and fluffy Native American fry bread.
-The Autry’s recently renovated Crossroads West Cafe will also offer a full menu inside, as well as coffee and pastries for sale in the plaza.
+The Autry’s cafe, Crossroads West, will also be open, offering a full menu inside that honors the unique culinary traditions and flavors of the American West.